-3308 A/R:ES (Existing Subdivision).
+3309 A/R ES: (Existing Sullivision).

-- 3308.1 Purpose.
-The A/R: ES Zone will be applied to platted subdivisions and exemptions existing, or under review, at the time this Code is adopted.
+- 3309.1 Purpose.
+The A/R ES Zone will be applied to platted subdivisions and exemptions existing, or under review, at the time this Code is adopted.
 A/R: ES zoning will be adopted as part of the official zoning map.
-The purpose of this zone is to protect residential subdivisions and lots existing at the time of the adoption of this Code. - 3308.2 Use Standards.
+The purpose of this zone is to protect residential subdivisions and lots existing at the time of the adoption of this Code. - 3309.2 Use Standards.
 The use standards for the A/R: ES zone will conform with those standards established when the final plat was approved along with the covenants of record.
 The Threshold Standards listed in Chapter 1, Section 1 provide minimum standards for land use changes undertaken after the adoption of the Code.
 Threshold Standards apply as minimum standards in order to provide for the mitigation of significant adverse impacts on other property owners and the County.

-3309 USZ Urban Services Zone.
+3310 USZ Urban Services Zone.

-- 3309.1 Purpose.
+3310.1 Purpose.
 The Urban Services Zone allows for higher-intensity development where urban services appropriate to the intended use are available.
-An Urban Service Zone designation cannot be established without clear evidence that services are, or can be made available, to the site within a reasonable time without undue public costs. - 3309.2 Use Standards.
-Threshold Standards or as determined according to available urban services and in consultation with the municipality.
+An Urban Service Zone designation cannot be established without clear evidence that services are, or can be made available, to the site within a reasonable time without undue public costs.

-3310 INDZ Industrial Zone.
+3311 INDZ Industrial Zone.

-- 3310.1 Purpose.
+- 3311.1 Purpose.
 The Industrial Zone allows for the establishment and expansion of uses that are predominately industrial.
 Establishment of industrial zoning requires the existence or establishment of infrastructure capable of supporting industrial uses.
-Industrial Zoning is also contingent on a setting where significant adverse impacts on residential and agricultural uses can be avoided or mitigated. - 3310.2 Minimum Lot Size.
-Three acres unless modified by an approved PUD Plan or High Impact Permit. - 3310.3 Uses by Right: Industrial uses that comply with Threshold Standards.
+Industrial Zoning is also contingent on a setting where significant adverse impacts on residential and agricultural uses can be avoided or mitigated. - 3311.2 Minimum Lot Size.
+Three acres unless modified by an approved PUD Plan or High Impact Permit. - 3311.3 Uses by Right: Industrial uses that comply with Threshold Standards.

-- A. Uses approved through the Industrial PUD or General PUD review process. - B. Uses approved through the High Impact Permit Process. - C. Residential or agricultural uses are allowed in this zone, but are subordinate to the industrial intent of the zone. - 3310.5 Threshold Standards: Threshold standards established in 1202 of this Code apply to this zone.
+- A. Uses approved through the Industrial PUD or General PUD review process. - B. Uses approved through the High Impact Permit Process. - C. Residential or agricultural uses are allowed in this zone, but are subordinate to the industrial intent of the zone. - 3311.5 Threshold Standards: Threshold standards established in 1202 of this Code apply to this zone.
 These Threshold Standards may be adjusted through the Industrial PUD, General PUD or High Impact Permit review and approval process provided that significant adverse impacts can be mitigated.